 Please note that any refunds due to our failure to provide an agreed level of service are conditional on the failure not being caused by:

-- Circumstances beyond our reasonable control such as natural disaster or fire, acts of any government body, disruption to our systems due to the failure of a related third party system, failure of third party software, or virus, hacker or Denial of Service (DoS) attacks;
+- Circumstances beyond our reasonable control such as natural disaster or fire, acts of any government body, disruption to our systems due to the failure of a related third party system, disruption to our systems due to the failure at our hosting provider, failure of third party software, or virus, hacker or Denial of Service (DoS) attacks;

 - Scheduled maintenance for which notification is sent to customers at least 24 hours in advance;